 Before beginning by using Bootstrap's modal element, don't forget to read the following because Bootstrap menu decisions have recently replaced.

 - Modals are designed with HTML, CSS, and JavaScript.
-They are really placed above everything else within the document and remove scroll from the <body>
+They are really placed above everything else within the document and remove scroll from the <body> so that modal content scrolls instead.

 - Clicking the modal "backdrop" is going to automatically finalize the modal.